 Today we are going to explore what radically changing your diet might mean.
 To find out more about the book Radical Remission, go to the previous post “Being Radical – Introduction” here.

 Let food be thy medicine and medicine be thy food – Hippocrates

-One of the real tragedies of modern medicine is that our doctors are not trained in nutrition.* I find Dr Gawler’s story about how as a trained vet, nutrition had been central to his studies.
+One of the real tragedies of modern medicine is that our doctors are not trained in nutrition.* Dr Gawler tells the story that as a trained vet, nutrition had been central to his studies.
 Yet, when he was first diagnosed with osteogenic sarcoma in 1975, he asked his treating doctors for dietary advice and none was forthcoming.
 When I was diagnosed, I gave up sugar (again).
 I told my oncologist this and he said “Don’t worry too much about that.
 Eat what makes you feel good.”
 That was despite him having told me that the lymphoma had been caused by “lifestyle factors” (I wrote about that here).
 It’s simply because they just don’t know about nutrition.
 Yet the saying “we are what we eat” rings loud and true.